Make Literary Magic Logo: Purple book with turquoise quill pen and golden flying figure emerging from the ink.

 Finding the right editor is so important.

-Especially when you write magical realism, speculative, or genre-bending stories.
+Especially when you write magical realism, speculative, weird, or genre-bending stories.

 You need someone who understands your creative quest.

 Writing is thrilling.
 Creating worlds, characters, creatures, societies, systems, and deciding how they all work (or don’t work) together—it’s like nothing else.
-But bringing a story from a draft to ready for readers requires help.
+But bringing a story from draft to ready for readers isn’t a one-person job.

 Whether your story is:

-• still in the idea phase and you need to talk through narrative and character arcs or plot problems
+• still in the idea phase and you need to talk through its character arcs, plot holes, or fine-tune your outline

 • has been through several revisions with beta readers and is ready for line or copy editing

+I can help!
 I’m a trained editor who can help your book reach its full potential because I’m passionate about stories just like yours.
-Together, we’ll work to get your book where it should be—in the hands of your readers—so they can fall in love with the characters and world you’ve created.
+Together, we’ll get your story ready for your readers.

 Photo of my desk bookshelf, featuring books on editing, magical realism, story crafts and a few fiction books.